ianjwhite99/connected-car-node-api/README.md

 # connected-car-node-api

 ExpressJS API built on top of the [connected-car-node-sdk](https://github.com/ianjwhite99/connected-car-node-sdk).
-This API is designed to be deployed using [serverless](https://serverless.com/) or [docker](https://www.docker.com/).
+This API is designed to act as a middleman between the client and FordPass API.
+This application can be deployed using [serverless](https://serverless.com/) or [docker](https://www.docker.com/).
 The latest docker image is available on docker hub in the [connected-car-docker-api](https://hub.docker.com/r/ianjwhite99/connected-car-docker-api/) repository.

 ## Getting Started